paladin-t/my_basic/sample/README.md

 ## Samples of MY-BASIC

-**Copyright (C) 2011 - 2017 Wang Renxin.
-All rights reserved.**

-This folder contains severial sample code of MY-BASIC.
+This folder contains severial sample programs of MY-BASIC.

 ### Contents